About us

 Caribbean and North America.
 It has international representatives at the United Nations (New York and Geneva), UNESCO in Paris, FAO in Rome and the Council of Europe in Strasbourg.

-The Statutes of WUCWO as well as the candidates for the National Presidency and the Ecclesiastical Assistant are approved by the Holy See, through the Dicastery for Laity, Family and Life.
+The Statutes of WUCWO as well as the candidates for the General Presidency and the Ecclesiastical Assistant are approved by the Holy See, through the Dicastery for Laity, Family and Life.

 Its aim is: “to promote the presence, participation, and co-responsibility of Catholic women in the Church and society in order to enable them to fulfill their mission of evangelisation and to work for human development”.